LancerComet/dnspoder/README.md

 # dnspoder
 A simple Node.JS client for DNSPod.

+Please note that this is almost designed for Chinese people.
+All the console outputs are CHS.

 ## Usage
   1. git clone.
   2. Setup your domain and account in "app.js".